9 Ways to Get Free Clothing

 4. Clothing Swaps

-Everywhere I’ve lived in Australia had clothing swaps arranged at different times.
+Most places in Australia have clothing swaps arranged at different times.

 Some are done as charity fundraisers, others are arranged through mothers groups, church groups or other community centres.